-- 1. ASN.1 encoded messages and objects MUST conform to the Distinguished Encoding Rules [41]. - 2.
+- 1. ASN.1 encoded messages and objects MUST conform to the Distinguished Encoding Rules [40]. - 2.
 FQDNs used as components of principal names and principal identifiers MUST be rendered in lower case. - 3.
-FQDNs MUST NOT include the root domain (i.e., they MUST NOT include a trailing dot).
+FQDNs MUST NOT include the root domain (i.e., they MUST NOT include a trailing dot). - 4.
+All Kerberos messages in PacketCable MUST utilize only UDP/IP.